 Signature verification is the most common form of absentee ballot security measures, being used in 27 states.
 It has been upheld as constitutional in courts across the country as long as it is used consistently.

-If North Carolina implements signature verification, it should be down consistently across the state.
-All county election officials who handle absentee ballots should be trained in signature verification and the General Assembly should consider providing county election boards with funds to purchase signature verification software to make the process faster and more consistent.
+If North Carolina implements signature verification, it should be done consistently across the state.
+All county election officials who handle absentee ballots should be trained in signature verification.
+The General Assembly should consider providing county election boards with funds to purchase signature verification software to make the process faster and more consistent.

-If any ballots are flagged due to a signature mismatch, the affected ballots should be made provisional and the voters notified so they will have a chance to confirm if the ballots came from them.
+If any ballots are flagged due to a signature mismatch, the affected ballots should be made “pending cure” and the voters notified, so they will have a chance to confirm if the ballots came from them.